jacoba25/Jacob-R-Anderson/index.md

 <h1>Jacob R Anderson</h1>
 Hello!
 I am a current Junior at the University of Washington, Bothell studying Computer Science and Software Engineering with a concentration in Information Assurance and Cybersecurity.

 I currently work as an Assistant Career Advisor at the University of Washington, Bothell.
-I help students by providing professional development services including resume, cover letter, and linkedin reviews.
+I help students by providing professional development services including resume, cover letter, and linkedin reviews. test

 <ul>
   <li>About Me</li>